The Big Help Out is happening on the 8th May, it is a day to celebrate and strengthen

 How can people get involved:

-Sign up to the DoIt app and see what volunteering opportunities are available.
+Sign up to the Big Help Out App and see what volunteering opportunities are available.
 You can sign up to to:

 Participate in volunteering for national charities like the Scouts, the British Red Cross, the RSPCA and many many more.